Humans were not designed to sit at 90-degree angles for 8 hours a day. The modern "Desk Slump" (Kyphosis) does two terrible things:

 - Clasp your hands, flip palms toward the ceiling.

 - Breathe into your left ribs.
+Imagine them expanding like an accordion.

 - Switch sides.

-5. The Keyboard Wrist Relief
+5. Keyboard Wrist Release (Carpal Tunnel Hack)

 - Use your left hand to gently pull your right fingers back toward your face.